cloudacademy/inspire-machine-learning/README.md

 You will find:
  - a `data` folder containing the data used in this series;
  - a folder called `episode_01` containing the material related to the first episode entitled _Introduction to Machine Learning Pipelines_.
+ - a folder called `episode_02` containing the material related to the second episode entitled _Modern Machine Learning Pipelines for Text Mining_.

 ## Setting Up the Google Colab Environment